Eastern Sierra Nevada, California

 Fortune favors the bold.
 Push on into the dirt portion and ride for Bodie.
 The remaining three miles are hard pack, bumpy, rocky and washboard sand.
 If you’re quite proud to say you’ve never ridden your bike in rain and hate cleaning it, this isn’t your road.
 The dust gets into everything and coats the rims brown.
 The dust requires ample following distance away from the bike in front of you to avoid the dust cloud kicked up.
 We’ve seen all manner of motorcycle ride this short distance from large cruisers to small sportbikes with nary an issue.
 The dual sports all stand up and zoom off, meanwhile I pick a line and use the Float Technique with minimal input and float over the bumps, large rocks and washboard.

 We once asked a docent at Bodie if he ever thought the state would pave the last three miles.
 Never, he insisted.
 They want people to truly experience what it was like to travel here in 1880 during the heyday of the mining operation.
-Every single item, every board, every nail, every single piece of wood was brought to Bodie up these dirt roads on buckboard freight wagons.
+There is no visitor center, no concession stand, no modern interruptive displays.
+Rather, the town looks exactly like it did in 1887.

 The ghost town of Bodie is currently in a state of arrested decay, a term coined by the park service.
 The park service maintains the buildings, but keeps them looking like it’s still 1880.
+An author once remarked after visiting over 500 ghost towns in 12 states that Bodie is the best of them all.
 It’s not uncommon to see some sort of upkeep on the buildings, a roof being shingled, or general maintenance.
+If shingles need replacing, they are identical to how they looked in 1880.
 In 2016, a 5.7 earthquake rocked the town and the park closed while staff assessed any damage to the historic buildings.
 Doors are locked on most buildings, but peering through windows reveals an alluring bounty of color, detail and at times, stark realism.
 A child’s coffin about the side of a 1st grader can be viewed at the park, complete with viewing window at the face of your child.
 If you walk through the nearby cemetery, graves for children are as common as adults.

 Fires were also a common thing in gold rush boomtowns and Bodie was no different.
-It’s estimated only 10% of the buildings remain, but the more difficult number to swallow is thousands of people lived here in 1879.
+It’s estimated only 10% of the buildings remain, about 170 are left, but the more difficult number to swallow is thousands of people lived here in 1879.

 Indoor plumbing?
 Not really.
 Electricity?
 Early days no. In later years, yes.
 Many of the remaining homes still standing have an outhouse out back.
 If you’re never experienced an outhouse when it’s 10 degrees outside, you haven’t truly lived.
 We had a three-seater out behind our farm house growing up as a kid in Wisconsin.
 With two older brothers, and two younger sisters, and one bathroom in our 1880s era farmhouse, it got some use, even when it was 10 degrees outside.